elephantscale/es-training-new/kubernetes/slides/About-Kubernetes-2days-TriveraTech.md

     - Your Name
     - Your background (developer, admin, manager, etc.)
     - Technologies you are familiar with
     - Familiarity with Docker and Kubernetes
-    (scale of 1 - 4 ;  1 - new, 2 - know some concepts,  3 - too a course, 4 -  using it at work)
+    (scale of 1 - 4 ;  1 - new, 2 - know some concepts,  3 - took a course, 4 -  using it at work)
     - Something non-technical about you!
     (favorite ice cream flavor / hobby...etc)